Growthy

 • Hours, not skills, cap your practice.
 You can't hire your way out of a manual process that scales linearly with client count.

 • The math flips fast.
-Dropping categorization from 3 hours to 20 minutes per client unlocks ~40 hours/month without adding a single person.
+Dropping categorization from 3 hours to 20 minutes per client frees up ~40 hours/month without adding a single person.

 The Hidden Math of Manual Categorization